Milestone-Proposal:LEO: First Application of Digital Computing to Business Processes (November 1951)

 Street address(es) and GPS coordinates in decimal form of the intended milestone plaque site(s):

 The “Queen’s Head” public house.
-13, Brook Green, Hammersmith, London W6 7BL Coordinates.
+13 Brook Green, Hammersmith, London W6 7BL.
+Coordinates.
 Latitude: 51.4953 / 51°29'43"N. Longitude: -0.2181 / 0°13'5"W.

 Describe briefly the intended site(s) of the milestone plaque(s).
 The intended site(s) must have a direct connection with the achievement (e.g. where developed, invented, tested, demonstrated, installed, or operated, etc.).
 A museum where a device or example of the technology is displayed, or the university where the inventor studied, are not, in themselves, sufficient connection for a milestone plaque.

 Please give the address(es) of the plaque site(s) (GPS coordinates if you have them).
 Also please give the details of the mounting, i.e. on the outside of the building, in the ground floor entrance hall, on a plinth on the grounds, etc. If visitors to the plaque site will need to go through security, or make an appointment, please give the contact information visitors will need.
-The intended site for the plaque is the Queen’s Head in Brook Green as this was a location at which the development team of LEO often met.
-It is close to the original location, Elms House, of Cadby Hall, and is used by the members of the LEO Computers Society for their meetings, and by the surviving engineers who developed and built LEO.
+The intended site for the plaque is the "Queen’s Head" public house in Brook Green as this was a location at which the development team of LEO often met.
+It is close to the original location, Elms House, of Cadby Hall, and is used by the members of the LEO Computers Society for their meetings, and by the surviving engineers who developed and built LEO for their Reunions.
 It houses collectables from LEO development and from the operational period.
-The significance of this “meeting place” to LEO I heritage will be described in a poster placed alongside of the mounted plaque.
+The significance of this meeting place to LEO I heritage will be described in a poster, and QR Code, placed alongside the mounted plaque.

-The Queen's Head is located at 13 Brook Green, Hammersmith, London W6.
-The Queen’s Head is a listed building of historical significance and architectural value.
+The Queen's Head is located at 13 Brook Green, Hammersmith, London W6 7BL.
+The Queen’s Head is a listed building of historic significance and architectural value.
 On 17th June, 1954 it was designated as a GRADE II* (Grade II Star) building.
 Importantly, this site is protected from any future redevelopment.
 The Queen’s Head was built in 1796, originally as two houses (Numbers 13 and 14), built for two brothers as their out-of-town villas.
 A later resident at number 14 was the Marquis of Queensbury.
 These houses became the Queen's Head public house in the early 1900s [1].
 The highwayman Dick Turpin was a regular visitor [2].

 References:

-1. ^ "History of Brook Green Area and of the Friends".
+1. "History of Brook Green Area and of the Friends".
 Friends of Brook Green.
 Retrieved 31 July, 2017.

-2. ^ Benedict Le Vay (2007).
+2. Benedict Le Vay (2007).
 Eccentric London: The Bradt Guide to Britain's Crazy and Curious Capital.
 Bradt Travel Guides.
 Page 264.
 ISBN 978-1-84162-193-7.

 Are the original buildings extant?

-The original development location of LEO I was within Cadby Hall, Hammersmith, London.
+The original development location of LEO I was Elms House within Cadby Hall, Hammersmith, London.
 Following the demise of J. Lyons & Co., Cadby Hall was demolished in 1983 and replaced by an office block, which is now in its turn to be demolished and replaced by new commercial premises.
 The current developers have shown a great interest in the heritage of this site and have worked with the LEO Computers Society to incorporate commemorative material into the design of the new building.
-This includes art work and a time line relating to Lyons and the development of LEO.
-It is hoped that, in time, a duplicate plaque will be considered by the developers for this strategic Central London location.
+This includes art work and a time-line relating to Lyons and the development of LEO.
+It is hoped that, in time, a duplicate plaque will be considered by the developers for this strategic central London location.

 Details of the plaque mounting:

 The “Queen’s Head” public house.
-13, Brook Green, Hammersmith, London W6 7BL Coordinates: Latitude: 51.4953 / 51°29'43"N. Longitude: -0.2181 / 0°13'5"W.
+13 Brook Green, Hammersmith, London W6 7BL Coordinates: Latitude: 51.4953 / 51°29'43"N. Longitude: -0.2181 / 0°13'5"W.

 How is the site protected/secured, and in what ways is it accessible to the public?